-Building and business owners have a duty to property maintain the premises under their control.
+Property and business owners have a duty to property maintain the premises under their control.
 If their failure to do so leads to the existence of a hazardous condition that causes a brain injury, they may be liable for damages.

-Many Philadelphia residents are victims in motor vehicle crashes every year, which are among the most common causes of brain injuries.
+Many Philadelphia residents are victims of motor vehicle crashes every year, which are among the most common causes of brain injuries.
 Collisions involving cars, semi trucks, motorcycles, commercial vehicles, boats, trains, and scooters may generate a significant blow upon impact due to their high rate of speed.